ch-stark/gitops-rbac-example/blog.md

 ### Rephrasing questions including ACM/OpenCluster-Management Concepts

-After we have described the basic concepts now let’s rephrase some of the initial questions:
+After we have described the basic concepts now let’s rephrase some of the initial questions using RHACM terminology:

 * Should every Team or Customer get its own ClusterSet?
 * How to guarantee that Team 1 can not get any information about Clusters and Applications that Team 2 is hosting in its ClusterSet?
 * Should ACM delegate anything GitOps related to OpenShift GitOps and just be the single pane of glass for it given that Argo CD will always be partitioned into multiple instances?
 * Can a Team Administrator create ACM-Policies which gives him basically Cluster-Admin rights?
 * If yes, should he only be able to use only the new PlacementAPI to ensure it is only deployed to a certain ClusterSet?
 * Should we disallow a Team Administrator to not create PlacementRules?
 * How to ensure that this works both from Git, UI and Cli?
 * Should a user be able to create a Placement that must point to a ClusterSets or can the Placement select Clusters from different ClusterSets and you select Clusters by labels?

 ### Relevant ClusterRoles for MultiClusterManagement